Protecting your rights to PIP Payouts

 Bodily injury liability coverage will extend to serious injuries or death to others in an accident.
 The insurance company will pay for injuries up to the limits of your policy.
 Medical coverage under bodily injury can include the cost of treatment, disability benefits as a result of time lost at work, and death benefits in the case of wrongful death.

 Property damage will include damages caused to other people’s property in an accident involving a motor vehicle.
 This may include damages to another vehicle, motorcycle, or personal property.

-There are many instances in which the insurance companies do not pay what is required by law.
-They improperly deny benefits, or only partially pay benefits to the medical providers that treat car accident patients.
+There are many instances in which the insurance company will not pay what is required by law.
+They improperly deny benefits or only partially pay benefits to the medical providers that treat car accident patients.
 Our law firm represents these medical providers in their fight against the insurance companies to recover PIP benefits.
 Medical providers may include chiropractors, orthopedic physicians, surgeons, medical doctors, physical therapists, diagnostic facilities, and any other medical provider that treats patients injured in car accidents.
 Personal injury protection is an area of law that is quickly changing its landscape.
 Insurance policies and Florida law change very frequently.
-As the premier personal injury protection lawyer of South Florida, our team is fully up-to-date with the evolving legal landscape to ensure our clients get well-informed, thorough legal representation.
+As Florida’s premier personal injury protection lawyer near you, our team is fully up-to-date with the evolving legal landscape to ensure our clients get well-informed, thorough legal representation.

-Weinstein Legal’s team of personal injury lawyers is experienced in disputing denied or underpaid insurance claims, serving all of South Florida from our Fort Lauderdale or West Palm Beach offices.
+Weinstein Legal’s team of personal injury lawyers is experienced in disputing denied or underpaid insurance claims, serving all of South & Central Florida and the Treasure Coast from our Orlando, Fort Lauderdale, or West Palm Beach offices.
 We will personally go to your office to review your PIP patient files, thoroughly explaining why PIP insurance did not pay correctly and what you can expect when Weinstein Legal represents you for your PIP matters.